CambridgeUniversityPress/Celestial-and-Stellar-Dynamics/README.md

 textbooks published by Cambridge University Press.
 The audience for this series is graduate students and upper-level undergraduates studying astronomy and physics.

-Most of the figures in this book were created by the authors, the majority of which are plots of data or calculations made using
-Python programs implemented as Jupyter notebooks.
+Most of the original figures in this book were created by the Richard Pogge (OSU), the technical editor of the OSAS book series, the majority of which are plots of data or calculations made using Python programs implemented as Jupyter notebooks.
 We are making all the notebooks available on GitHub as an ancillary to the book.

 Instructors and students using *Celestial and Stellar Dynamics* are welcome to use these notebooks to make high-resolution versions of the book figures for presentations, adapt them for use in class, or to use as the basis for problem sets or projects in courses